 Grants are short term, valid for one year with a possible extension to two years maximum.
 Funds can be used for the training of teachers and administrators, the payment of the IB annual school fee for one or more programmes, or to support creative schemes to widen access and diversity.

 Grants will take the form of a credit to the school's IB account.
 This will enable a rebate in annual fees or payment of workshop expenses in lieu of reimbursement of costs incurred through schemes to widen access and diversity.
 Schools will be expected to submit a report after the funds have been expended.

 Schools with overdue amounts owing to the IB are not eligible to apply for an IB Grant.
 Any school (or school district) that has previously been awarded an IB Grant is only eligible to reapply three years after the date of the previous award.

 The ongoing sustainability of an IB programme in the school is a key consideration in the award of a grant.

-The due dates for receipt of applications in 2014 will be 7 February and 5 September.
+The due dates for receipt of applications in 2014 will be 5 September.